demndevel/vault/content/the-phronology-manifesto.md

 ## The Method: Daily Declaration

-The core practice involves daily engagement with a rotating "Declaration"—a precise statement of psychological principle.
+The core practice involves daily engagement with a rotating "Declaration" – a precise statement of psychological principle.
 The mechanism relies on **Demonstrated Engagement**[^3]:

 1. The practitioner transcribes the complete text of the day's declaration.
 2. This practice continues until the principles are fully internalized.